cyllab/ccinput/docs/source/usage.rst

         !OPT HF Def2-SVP tightscf
         [...]

-With Gaussian 16, this can also add parameters to the calculation keyword:
+With Gaussian 16 and ORCA, this can also add parameters to the calculation keyword:

 .. code-block:: console